 Large dam systems

 The upper part of the Danube has been ideal for building hydropower plants due to the river's considerable natural gradient.
-A total of 59 dams have been built along the river's first 1,000 kilometres - from the source down to Gabcikovo - many of them decades ago.
-This means that the Upper Danube is interrupted every 16 km on average.
 Very few stretches can still be characterised as free-flowing.

-The largest hydropower dam and reservoir system along the entire Danube is located at the 117-km-long Djerdap (Iron Gate Dam I and II) Gorge.
+The largest hydropower dams and reservoirs system (Iron Gate Dam I and II) along the entire Danube is partially located in the Djerdap Gorge which stretches over a length of 144 km and is both the most beautiful and longest in Europe.
 This peak operation system consists of two dams, jointly operated by Romania and Serbia.
 The average flow rate of the Danube here is 5,500 m³/sec, and the river drops a total of over 34 metres.
 The capacity of the hydropower facilities is 2,532 MW, and annual production amounts to 13,140 GWh.

 The Iron Gate system has transboundary effects.
 The reservoirs have a total volume of 3.2 billion m³, and a total length of 270 km.
-They trap some 20 million tonnes of sediment per year, serving both as an important nutrient sink and a sizeable deposit of hazardous and toxic pollutants originating upstream of the dam.
+According to results from the EU Project Danube Sediment (completed 2019), the sedimentation rate of the Iron Gate I reservoir (filling of the reservoir), based also on bathymetric surveys (sedimentation volume compared to the original reservoir volume), amounts to 10-17%.
+Furthermore, the Iron Gates reservoirs serve both as an important nutrient sink and a sizeable deposit of hazardous and toxic pollutants originating upstream of the dam.
 The corresponding absence of natural sediments downstream has created erosion problems since the dam was put into operation in 1970.

 The Iron Gate Dams I and II, both located where the Danube forms the boundary between Romania and Serbia, impound the Danube as far upstream as Novi Sad.
-Major impacts include the interruption of river and habitat continuity and hinders therefore fish migration.
+Major impacts include the interruption of river and habitat continuity, thus hindering fish migration.
 Furthermore, considerable reductions in flow velocity and sediment transportation, and raised groundwater tables in the Serbian lowlands.

 A 40-kilometre stretch of the original channel is badly affected by lack of sufficient water discharge.
 In some areas surface water and groundwater levels have dropped by up to 4 metres, greatly affecting the ecological conditions in the area's wetlands.